-- Distribute the load evenly and secure tightly with straps. - When carrying loads on the roof rack (elevated load), avoid hard braking, abrupt swerving or sharp steering.
+- Distribute the load evenly and secure tightly with straps. - When carrying loads on the roof rack/ladder rack (elevated load), avoid hard braking, abrupt swerving or sharp steering.

-Roof rack elevated loads alter the vehicle's road handling.
+Roof rack/ladder rack elevated loads alter the handling of a vehicle.

-The total elevated load, including the weight of the cross bars, must not exceed 100 kg.
+The total elevated load, including the weight of the cross bars, must not exceed 75 kg.
 Distribute the load evenly.

-The weight of the cross bars and the load must be included when calculating the total vehicle load.
+The weight of the cross bars/ladder racks and the load must be included when calculating the total vehicle load.